DPT-RP1/dpt-canvas/README.md

 * Stylus handwriting as fast as Sony
 * Eraser feature, but not stroke-based (it clears a bitmap around the eraser circle rather than detecting intersection between strokes and the eraser like Sony does)
-* Stylus pressure, because yes it works
+* Stylus pressure, because yes it works <-- removed for now, I left the test class and the screenshot

 ## Stylus handwriting
 There are 3 ways to program handwriting for the Stylus on the DPT: